Books - Sources |

 For the Evangelist. |

-The reading is from Paul’s First Letter to the Corinthians. |
+The reading is from Paul’s Letter to the Romans. |

 |